What is the best route to travel overland from Europe to Asia?

 Palitana in India.
 Photo by Lost with Purpose

-If you’ve finally managed to travel from Europe all the way to India (congrats, let me know if you’ve done it in the comments!!), you might still want to continue your journey to SE Asia.
+If you’ve finally managed to travel from Europe all the way to India (congrats, let me know if you’ve done it in the comments!!), you might want to continue your journey towards Southeast Asia.
 The only way to reach Thailand or Laos is to cross Myanmar (aka Burma).

 This is also tricky!
-You can enter Myanmar from Thailand with an e-visa but there are some mixed reports whether or not it is possible to enter Myanmar from India.
+You can enter Myanmar from Thailand on an e-visa but there are some mixed reports whether or not it is possible to enter Myanmar from India.
 You’ll also need a special permit to travel overland in Myanmar.
-On the forums of Tripadvisor and Lonely Planet you’ll find more information about this.

 Myanmar.
 Source: Guidelines.org